CYCLONE GABRIELLE UPDATES: View our traffic map for the latest available information on road closures and delays.(external link)

 SH11/10 Intersection Puketona Junction roundabout

-This project is to build a roundabout at the intersection of State Highways 10 and 11 at Puketona Junction.
+This project involved the construction of a roundabout at the intersection of State Highways 10 and 11 at Puketona Junction.
 The primary benefit of this change is to increase the level of road safety and improve traffic flow.
 The project is expected to indirectly contribute to Northland’s economic development plan through improved infrastructure attracting more visitors to the region.

 Find out more about the SH11/10 Puketona Junction project